Dankoy/korvo-to-anki/README.md

 are going to be split in two lists and consumed in parallel in two threads.
 Default is async mode.

-To change modes run jar with variable: **-Dkorvo-to-anki=sync**
+To change modes run jar with variable: **-Dkorvo-to-anki.async=true**

+#### Available options of jar startup

+    * korvo-to-anki.api.dictionaryApiEnabled: true/false - turn of or off dictionaryapi service
+    * korvo-to-anki.async: true/false - turn on or off async run

 #### On linux

-`java -jar -Dkorvo-to-anki.async=true -Dspring.datasource.url=jdbc:sqlite:/path/to/vocabulary_builder.sqlite3 korvo-to-anki.jar `
+`java -jar Dkorvo-to-anki.async=false -Dkorvo-to-anki.api.dictionaryApiEnabled=false -Dspring.datasource.url=jdbc:sqlite:/path/to/vocabulary_builder.sqlite3 korvo-to-anki.jar `

 #### On windows